jcurl/RJCP.DLL.SerialPortStream/README.md

 maintainability, and now for portability to Mono on Linux systems.

 The `SerialPortStream` is a ground up implementation of a Stream that buffers data to and from a serial port.
-It uses low level Win32API (on Windows) or Posix (on Linux) for managing events and asynchronous I/O, using a programming model as in the MSDN [PipeServer](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365603.aspx)
+It uses low level Win32API (on Windows) or POSIX (on Linux) for managing events and asynchronous I/O, using a programming model as in the MSDN [PipeServer](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365603.aspx)